 grid reference TM 168 441

 Set in a small part of the historic port area still remaining.
 It retains a half timbered front with dormer windows.
-An unusual gravity dispense system is used which incorporates a row of old wooden casks to good effect and guarantees a temperature controlled real ale.
+An unusual gravity dispense system is used which incorporates a row of old wooden casks to good effect and guarantees temperature controlled cask ales.

 Since mid-2017 the pub has been under the same management as the well-regarded Manningtree Red Lion.
-Ales are currently mainly from Adnams, though the plan is to source more from local micros.
+Some of cask beers are from Adnams, plus others from local micros.

 Facilities